samim23/ConvAE/README.md

 ConvAE
 ======

-A convolutional autoencoder for those times when you need to pretrain.
+A convolutional autoencoder...for those times when you need pre-training.

 Dependencies
 ------------

-You need the following dependencies if you choose to run the network:
+You need the following dependencies to run the network:

 * [Numpy] (http://www.numpy.org)
 * [Skimage] (http://scikit-image.org)